How To Get Rid Of Split Ends Without Cutting Hair – 15 Ways

 Image: IStock

 Hair masks help hydrate the strands, restore hair luster, and nourish the follicles.
+You can look for homemade and natural hair masks to repair split ends for healthier hair.
 You can use an avocado and aloe vera hair mask to keep your hair nourished and hydrated.
 Aloe vera has anti-inflammatory and moisturizing properties (2).
 Hence, it may keep your hair moisturized and healthy.

 You can mix half an avocado with two tablespoons of aloe vera gel and apply it to the scalp and hair.
 Alternatively, you can use mashed banana to manage split ends.
 Use a hair mask at least once a week.